AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/contract-structure.md

         state_vars::{PrivateMutable, PublicMutable}
     };

-    // the storage struct can have any name, but it is typically just called `Storage`. it must have the `#[storage]` struct applied to it.
+    // the storage struct can have any name, but it is typically just called `Storage`. it must have the `#[storage]` macro applied to it.
     // this struct must also have a generic type called C or Context. for now try to pretend it is not there
     #[storage]
     struct Storage<C> {